 Experience with certain programs is necessary for many jobs as a talent acquisition specialist.
 Many employers ask that you have experience with applicant tracking systems (ATS) as well as human resource information systems (HRIS).
 In most cases, you also will need at least a basic familiarity with office programs like Microsoft Word and Excel.
 Applicant tracking systems and human resource information systems are important aspects of a talent acquisition specialist job description.

 Attention to detail is another key skill to have if you want to become a talent acquisition specialist.
-After all, you’ll need to be able to understand the type of employee a company is looking for and communicate that clearly in a job listing.
+After all, you will need to be able to understand the type of employee a company is looking for and communicate that clearly in a job listing.
 You also will need to be able to keep track of multiple applications as you evaluate each one.

 What Education Do I Need?

-If you’re serious about the field and also want the opportunity to advance in the field, pursuing a master’s degree may be a good choice.
+If you are serious about the field and also want the opportunity to advance in the field, pursuing a master’s degree may be a good choice.
 Some institutions offer a Master of Science in Human Resource Management degree.
 This degree builds upon a bachelor’s degree in human resources, but master’s level courses are designed to help you get a better grasp of how to strategize employment practices to improve a company in the long term.
 With a master’s degree, you may be able to work as a director of human resources or hold a job with a similar title.
 In some cases, you may be tasked with overseeing a staff of talent acquisition specialists.

-It’s also possible to earn a Ph.D. in a human resources field, although these degrees are somewhat uncommon.
+It is also possible to earn a Ph.D. in a human resources field, although these degrees are somewhat uncommon.
 However, if after working as a talent acquisition specialist for a while, you find that you want to go into a teaching or research position, a Ph.D. may be worth pursuing.